 Lilla Torg Square

-Head two blocks north to Lilla Torg, a lively square dating to the 1600 century lined with bars, cafes & half-timbered houses.
+Head two blocks north to Lilla Torg, a lively square dating to the 16th century with bars, cafes & half-timbered houses.
 The brick, old architecture, and bright colors are beautiful and create a place that sends you to a different time.
 The pedestrian areas and alleys around here are fun to walk through.
 Lively crowds and bicycles everywhere fill the shops and restaurants as you walk the stone streets.
 We wish to return to wander more and stop in a few places for food and beer.

 The much larger Stortorget square is at the northeast corner of Lilla Torg.
 The main attractions here are the Charles X Gustav sculpture that towers over the center of the square, a small fountain, and the Town Hall (Malmö Rådhus.)
-Inside there is a great restaurant, Rådhuskällaren, with an excellent rating.
+Inside is a great restaurant, Rådhuskällaren, with an excellent rating.
 It is beautiful and serves Scandinavian and Swedish cuisines.